 About the Spyro Games

 Spyro is a magical purple dragon who first appeared in 1998.
-He was designed by Charles Zemillas, hired by Insomniac Games and was originally green, which was later changed to avoid blending in to his grassy landscapes.
-Spyro was first named Pete, but this sounded too much like Disney's Pete's Dragon, so he was named after the Greek word for fire, Pyros.
+He was designed by Craig Stitt and Charles Zemillas, hired by Insomniac Games, and was originally green, which was later changed to avoid blending in to his grassy landscapes.
+Spyro was first jokingly named Pete, but this sounded too much like Disney's Pete's Dragon, so he was named after the Greek word for fire, Pyros, and the Latin word for breath, Spiro.

 The game's developers were originally thinking of making Spyro the Dragon a much darker, serious game, but decided it would have more appeal if it wasn't so scary.
 However the later series, The Legend of Spyro, is much darker and serious, retaining the cuteness of the character, but almost nothing else.